Boyz (Jesy Nelson song)

-"Boyz" is the debut solo single by British singer Jesy Nelson featuring Nicki Minaj.
-It was released on 8 October 2021, through Polydor Records, becoming her only release through that label due to her recording contract being terminated shortly after.
-It is Nelson's first single to be released since leaving the girl group Little Mix in 2020 and heavily interpolates American rapper Diddy's 2001 song "Bad Boy for Life".
-Lyrically "Boys", speaks of Nelson's infatuation with rebellious men.
+"Boyz" is the debut solo single by the English singer Jesy Nelson featuring the American rapper Nicki Minaj; marking the second collaboration between both artists after "Woman Like Me" in 2018 when Nelson was part of Little Mix.
+It was released on 8 October 2021, through Polydor Records, becoming her only release with that label after parting ways with them in 2022.
+It is also Nelson's first single to be released since leaving the girl group Little Mix in 2020.
+It heavily interpolates American rapper Diddy's 2001 song "Bad Boy for Life".
+Lyrically, "Boyz" speaks of Nelson's infatuation with rebellious men.

-The song debuted at number four on the UK Singles Chart and at number sixteen in Ireland, but failed to sustain its success in subsequent weeks.
-It was also poorly received by music critics.
-The music video sparked controversy due to allegations of blackfishing and cultural appropriation, and a performance of the song at the 2021 Jingle Bell Ball was widely mocked by viewers and yielded numerous internet memes that were circulated across social media.
+The song debuted at number four on the UK Singles Chart, charting for seven weeks and reached number sixteen in Ireland, but failed to sustain its success in subsequent weeks.
+It received negative reviews from critics, with the music video sparking controversy due to her intentional blackfishing and cultural appropriation.
+Nelson's performance at the 2021 Jingle Bell Ball was widely mocked by viewers and yielded numerous internet memes that were circulated across social media.